Summer GE Program

 Students will study at Pepperdine's 56 Prince's Gate facility, a Victorian Grade II house in the South Kensington district of London.
 The house is minutes away from the University of London's Imperial College of Science, Medicine, and Technology, the Victoria and Albert Museum, the Museum of Science and Industry, the Museum of Natural History, Royal Albert Hall, and Hyde Park.
 Studies will include the History and Religion of Early Christianity and Christianity and Culture.

 An educational field trip will take students to Greece, a country that has for centuries shaped the philosophical, political, religious, and cultural views of the Western World.
 Their travels will take them to Athens, the country's capital and largest city, which is one of the worlds oldest and most historical center of democracy, art, and education.
 Today, Athens remains not only a cultural hub for Greece, but serves as a reminder of the cultural significance of it's significant ancient past.

-While in Athens, students will visit the Acropolis and museum, the Agora, Temple of Apollo, the Roman Odeon, Temple of Aphrodite, the ruins of Makrygianni and Delphi.
-Students will also visit various sites associated with the New Testament including Corinth, where Paul sailed for Ephisus, and Cenchreae, the church where Phoebe was a member and where Paul appointed it's first bishop, Lucius.
-They will also visit Ossios Loukas, an 11th century Byzantine Monistary, as well as the Agia Triada, a 19th century church looking over the fish market and harbor.
+While in Athens, students will visit the Acropolis and museum, the Agora, the Temple of Apollo, the Roman Odeon, the Temple of Aphrodite, and the ruins of Makrygianni and Delphi.
+Students will also visit various sites associated with the New Testament including Corinth, where Paul sailed for Ephesus, and Cenchreae, the church where Phoebe was a member and where Paul appointed its first bishop, Lucius.
+They will also visit Ossios Loukas, an 11th-century Byzantine monastery, as well as the Agia Triada, a 19th-century church overlooking the fish market and harbor.

 Students participating in the program are required to participate in the following two courses for a total of 6 units: